-For more than six decades, Longmont United Hospital has been here for the community — all ages, all walks of life and all health care needs.
-We're a not-for-profit hospital that profits everybody in the region with superior medical services and center of excellence combined with compassionate care.
+For more than six decades, Longmont United Hospital has been here for the community — all ages, all walks of life, and all health care needs.
+We are a not-for-profit hospital that profits everybody in the region with superior medical services and a center of excellence combined with compassionate care.
 We are with you for life: from childbirth through your senior years.

 Achieving precise outcomes in Joint Replacement

 The Joint Care Program at Longmont United Hospital is committed to creating a successful and calming experience for our patients.
 Our surgeons employ the most advanced techniques to improve outcomes, including robotic-assisted knee replacement.
 We also are one of the few programs to offer patients an orthopedic nurse navigator to help guide them through their entire joint replacement journey from pre-admission testing to outpatient rehabilitation.

 You can count on us to be there for you.
 We understand that times of illness and injury affect not only our patients, but also their loved ones.
 The information below will help you before, during, and after you come to our hospital.
 Our goal is to provide the level of patient experience that enhances your peace of mind and earns your full confidence.

 Please read Centura Health's current COVID-19 visitor restrictions.
 Contact the hospital directly for additional individual visitor policies that may apply.

 All visitors of patients at our hospital enjoy equal visitation privileges consistent with patient preferences and subject to the facility’s clinical restrictions.
 Visitor policy may be subject to change.
 Please adhere to any adjustments to permitted visitors, as posted in our facility.